Building a blog with Gatsby

 Gatsby gives you a way of setting up your website using open-source templates.
 And they have a bunch of different options on that page for different use cases.
 These are the ones focused on blogs

-- gatsby-starter-blog
+- gatsby-starter-blog (demo)

-(demo) - gatsby-starter-blog-no-styles
+- gatsby-starter-blog-no-styles (demo)

-(demo) - gatsby-blog-starter-kit
+- gatsby-blog-starter-kit (demo)

-(demo) - glitch-gatsby-starter-blog (demo)
+- glitch-gatsby-starter-blog (demo)

-- gatsby-starter-personal-blog
+- gatsby-starter-personal-blog (demo)

-(demo) - gatsby-hampton-theme
+- gatsby-hampton-theme (demo)

-(demo) - gatsby-starter-minimal-blog
+- gatsby-starter-minimal-blog (demo)

-(demo) - gatsby-advanced-blog
+- gatsby-advanced-blog (demo)

-(demo) - gatsby-starter-hero-blog
+- gatsby-starter-hero-blog (demo)

 To get started, we only need the gatsby-cli in this project, and only in development.
 In this example, I'm going to use gatsby-starter-blog